Please select a faculty / graduate school from this menu.

 GIC-certified Courses

-GIC-certified Courses in each academic year are as follows.
+GIC-certified Courses are as follows.
 Please note courses are different depending on the academic year.
 As some courses have restrictions on registration, please check the syllabus or the course registration guides for each faculty/center whether it is possible for you to register for the course, the procedures for registration, and how the credits will be counted towards the requirements for advancing to the next grade or for graduation.

 Distance Learning

-GIC-certified course, "Asia Workshop" (Fall Semester, Tuesday, 3rd Period) is provided as face-to-face class in AY 2022.
+GIC-certified course, "Asia Workshop" (Fall Semester, Tuesday, 3rd Period) is provided as face-to-face class in AY 2024.
 The course will be provided to Hiyoshi campus students.
 For details and registration are as below.

-Sign up here(9/16 Updated)
+Sign up here(9/20 Updated)

 Confirmation of Course Registration and Completion

-Confirmation of Course Registration and Completion of Course Requirements for GIC courses is available on the website.
+Confirmation of Course Registration and Completion of Course Requirements for GIC-certified courses is available on the website.
 Log in to Keio.jp and go to "CLASS" > "Confirmation of Course Registration and Completion of Course Requirements for GIC Courses".
 SFC students can log in to "SFC-SFS" > "Gakuji Web" > "GIC courses".

 Accessible period